Quantum Interference of Glory Rescattering in Strong-Field Atomic Ionization

-As a beautiful phenomenon, the optical glory is a series of bright concentric rings surrounding the observer's shadow when the light is backward scattered\cite{book_Nussenzveig,Adam2002}.
-Until 1959 its semiclassical counterpart in quantum scattering\cite{wheeler} was identified and connected with a specific singularity, i.e., the axial caustic structure\cite{Berry2015}, where a trajectory with non-zero impact parameter is scattered from a spherical object and emerges in the forward or backward direction.
-Similarly as other singularities from critical phenomena to black holes, since then the glory scattering has been explored and expected to be good probes of the world in a number of areas such as nuclear physics, atomic physics, and gravitation\cite{Poelsema1982, Hussein1984, Ueda1998, Roberts2002, AngewChem2005,Morette1984}.
-In the paper, we report the emergence of glory scattering in strong-field ionization.
+\paragraph{Introduction.---} As a beautiful phenomenon, optical Glory is a series of bright concentric rings that surround the observer's shadow when light is backward scattered\cite{book_Nussenzveig,Adam2002}.
+In 1959, its semiclassical counterpart in quantum scattering\cite{wheeler} was identified and associated with a specific singularity, i.e., the axial caustic singularity \cite{Berry2015}.
+Similar to other singularities ranging from critical phenomena to black holes, Glory scattering has been explored and is expected to be a good probe of physical processes in a number of areas, such as nuclear physics, atomic physics, and gravitation\cite{Poelsema1982, Hussein1984, Ueda1998, Roberts2002, AngewChem2005,Morette1984}.
+In this Letter, we report the emergence of the Glory effect in strong-field atomic ionization.